scan-build: running the analyzer from the command line

 In the first case scan-build analyzes the code of a project built with make and in the second case scan-build analyzes a project built using xcodebuild.

 Here is the general format for invoking scan-build:

 Operationally, scan-build literally runs <command> with all of the subsequent options passed to it.
 For example, one can pass -j4 to make get a parallel build over 4 cores:

 In almost all cases, scan-build makes no effort to interpret the options after the build command; it simply passes them through.
 In general, scan-build should support parallel builds, but not distributed builds.

 It is also possible to use scan-build to analyze specific files:

 This example causes the files t1.c and t2.c to be analyzed.

 For Windows Users

 scan-build.bat script allows you to launch scan-build in the same way as it described in the Basic Usage section above.
-All you need to be able to invoke scan-build from an arbitrary location is to add the path to scan-build to your PATH environment variable.
+To invoke scan-build from an arbitrary location, add the path to the folder containing scan-build.bat to your PATH environment variable.

 As mentioned above, extra options can be passed to scan-build.
 These options prefix the build command.
 For example: